mertahmet41/GoToGo/README.md

-For now, it's just a project.
+For now, this is just a project under development.